AlexValverde/vite-boilerplate/README.md

 # vite-boilerplate
 Vite + Vitest  Boilerplate.
-Configured to generate dist in the following formats es, cjs, umd, mjc and es5 iife
+Configured to generate dist in the following formats es, cjs, umd, mjs and es5 iife